andremaeshaa/faspay-sendme-snap-go/README.md

 ## Certificate Files

-The SDK requires a private key file for signing API requests.
-The private key should be stored in the `certs` directory:
+The SDK requires two certificate files:

+1. **Private Key** - Used for signing API requests:
-- `path/to-private-key/enc.key` - Private key for you're environment
+   - `path/to-private-key/enc.key` - Private key for your environment

+2. **SSL Certificate** - Used for secure communication with the Faspay API:
+   - `path/to-ssl-cert/faspay.crt` - SSL certificate for Faspay API

+Both files should be stored in the `certs` directory.
 Make sure to keep these files secure and not commit them to version control.

 ## License